OpenStackSanDiego/SecurityServiceChains/Lab0.md

 ## Setup the Lab

+Spin up all the virtual machines (web client, web server, and security function VMs), setup the L2 ports, and setup the chains.

 ```bash
 bash Lab0-create.sh
 ```

 ## Verify Functionality

+As part of the setup, the web client hits the web server, through the chain, every 10 seconds.
+This can be verified on the following screen.

 * Verify that the web client is hitting the webserver